xsa-dev/DICE/replit.md

 ---

-**Current Status**: Telegram dice bot fully implemented in Rust.
-All core functionality is complete including interactive keyboard buttons, game logic, and proper state management.
+**Current Status**: Telegram dice bot fully implemented in Rust with four game modes.
+All core functionality is complete including interactive keyboard buttons, game logic, proper state management, and the new "Guess One" game mode.
 Bot requires BOT_TOKEN environment variable to connect to Telegram API.